taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 ### Introduction to Artificial Intelligence

+- Artificial Intelligence: A Modern Approach by Stuart Russell, Peter Norvig [4.20, 4421] Introduction to the theory and practice of artificial intelligence.
+- AI and Machine Learning for Coders: A Programmer's Guide to Artificial Intelligence by Laurence Moroney [4.08, 102]
-- Grokking Artificial Intelligence Algorithms: Understand and apply the core algorithms of deep learning and artificial intelligence in this friendly illustrated guide including exercises and examples (2020) by Rishal Hurbans
+- Grokking Artificial Intelligence Algorithms: Understand and apply the core algorithms of deep learning and artificial intelligence in this friendly illustrated guide including exercises and examples (2020) by Rishal Hurbans [4.00, 77]
-- Introduction to Artificial Intelligence by Philip C. Jackson
+- Introduction to Artificial Intelligence by Philip C. Jackson [3.68, 141]
-- Artificial Intelligence: A Modern Approach by Stuart Russell, Peter Norvig
 - The Elements of Statistical Learning: Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, Jerome Friedman
 - An Introduction to Statistical Learning: With Applications in R by Gareth James, Trevor Hastie, Robert Tibshirani, Daniela Witten
-- AI and Machine Learning for Coders: A Programmer's Guide to Artificial Intelligence by Laurence Moroney

 ### Machine Learning

-Machine Learning

-- Pattern Recognition and Machine Learning (2006) by Christopher M. Bishop [4.32, 1885]
+>Machine Learning (ML) is a branch of artificial intelligence (AI) that focuses on enabling computers to learn from data and improve their performance on tasks without being explicitly programmed.
+Instead of following fixed rules, ML systems identify patterns, relationships, and trends in data to make predictions, decisions, or classifications.

+>Machine learning is about building mathematical models that can automatically learn from experience.
+These models are trained using data (examples) rather than predefined instructions.

+Beginner

-- The Hundred-Page Machine Learning Book (2019) by Andriy Burkov [4.25, 1386]
+- The Hundred-Page Machine Learning Book (2019) by Andriy Burkov [4.25, 1386] You will learn almost everything modern machine learning has to offer.
-- Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications (2022) by Chip Huyen [4.5, 900]
-- Machine Learning (1986) by Tom M. Mitchell [4.07, 853]
+- Machine Learning (1986) by Tom M. Mitchell [4.07, 853] This book covers the field of machine learning, which is the study of algorithms that allow computer programs to automatically improve through experience.
-- Introduction to Machine Learning with Python: A Guide for Data Scientists (2016) by Andreas C. Müller, Sarah Guido [4.34, 587]
-- Machine Learning With Random Forests And Decision Trees: A Visual Guide For Beginners (2016) by Scott Hartshorn [4.0, 546]
-- Machine Learning: A Probabilistic Perspective (2012) Kevin P. Murphy [4.34, 520]
+- Machine Learning: A Probabilistic Perspective (2012) Kevin P. Murphy [4.34, 520] A comprehensive introduction to machine learning that uses probabilistic models and inference as a unifying approach.
 - Information Theory, Inference, and Learning Algorithms by David J.C.
 MacKay [4.52, 486]
 - Machine Learning For Absolute Beginners: A Plain English Introduction (2020) by Oliver Theobald [4.12, 458]
-- Machine Learning Design Patterns: Solutions to Common Challenges in Data Preparation, Model Building, and MLOps (2020) by Valliappa Lakshmanan, Sara Robinson, Michael Munn [4.2, 266]
-- Introduction to Machine Learning Systems: Principles and Practices of Engineering Artificially Intelligent Systems by Vijay Janapa Reddi [open-source book](https://www.mlsysbook.ai/)
-- Machine Learning for OpenCV
+- Machine Learning for Hackers by Drew Conway, John Myles White [3.73, 408] If you're an experienced programmer interested in crunching data, this book will get you started with machine learning--a toolkit of algorithms that enables computers to train themselves to automate useful tasks.
-- 机器学习 by 周志华 (**西瓜书**)
+- 机器学习 by 周志华 (**西瓜书**) 机器学习领域的入门教材，涵盖机器学习基础知识的各方面。

-Some more

-- Machine Learning in Action (2011) by Peter Harrington [3.78, 240]
+- Machine Learning in Action (2011) by Peter Harrington [3.78, 240] The book blends the foundational theories of machine learning with the practical realities of building tools for everyday data analysis.
-- The StatQuest Illustrated Guide To Machine Learning (2022) by Josh Starmer [4.71, 192]
+- The StatQuest Illustrated Guide To Machine Learning (2022) by Josh Starmer [4.71, 192] This book takes the machine learning algorithms, no matter how complicated, and breaks them down into small, bite-sized pieces that are easy to understand.
-- Machine Learning with Neural Networks: An In-depth Visual Introduction with Python: Make Your Own Neural Network in Python: A Simple Guide on Machine Learning with Neural Networks (2017) by Michael Taylor, Mark Koning [4.0, 173]
-- Machine Learning Engineering (2020) by Andriy Burkov [4.31, 140]
+- Machine Learning: An Algorithmic Perspective by Stephen Marsland [3.77, 182]
 - Understanding Machine Learning: From Theory to Algorithms (2014) by Shai Shalev-Shwartz, Shai Ben-David [4.21, 131]
 - Foundations of Machine Learning (2nd, 2018) by Mehryar Mohri, Afshin Rostamizadeh, Ameet Talwalkar [4.21, 94]
-- Grokking Machine Learning (2021) by Luis G. Serrano [4.47, 64]
+- Grokking Machine Learning (2021) by Luis G. Serrano [4.47, 64] Grokking Machine Learning teaches you how to apply ML to your projects using only standard Python code and high school-level math.
-- Learning Deep Learning: Theory and Practice of Neural Networks, Computer Vision, Natural Language Processing, and Transformers Using TensorFlow (2021) by Magnus Ekman
-- Machine Learning Pocket Reference: Working with Structured Data in Python (2019) by Matt Harrison
+- Machine Learning Pocket Reference: Working with Structured Data in Python (2019) by Matt Harrison [4.02, 52]
-- Python Machine Learning By Example: Unlock machine learning best practices with real-world use cases (4th, 2024) by Yuxi (Hayden) Liu
-- Machine Learning with Python Cookbook: Practical Solutions from Preprocessing to Deep Learning (2nd, 2023) by Kyle Gallatin, Chris Albon
+- Introduction to Machine Learning Systems: Principles and Practices of Engineering Artificially Intelligent Systems by Vijay Janapa Reddi [open-source book](https://www.mlsysbook.ai/)

 Mathematics for Machine Learning

 - Mathematics of Machine Learning: Master linear algebra, calculus, and probability for machine learning (2025) by Tivadar Danka
 - Mathematics for Machine Learning (2020) by Marc Peter Deisenroth

+Advanced

+- Pattern Recognition and Machine Learning (2006) by Christopher M. Bishop [4.32, 1885]
+- Machine Learning With Random Forests And Decision Trees: A Visual Guide For Beginners (2016) by Scott Hartshorn [4.0, 546] A book to help you understand how the machine learning algorithms "Random Forest" and "Decision Trees" work behind the scenes.
+- Machine Learning Design Patterns: Solutions to Common Challenges in Data Preparation, Model Building, and MLOps (2020) by Valliappa Lakshmanan, Sara Robinson, Michael Munn [4.2, 266]
+- Machine Learning with Neural Networks: An In-depth Visual Introduction with Python: Make Your Own Neural Network in Python: A Simple Guide on Machine Learning with Neural Networks (2017) by Michael Taylor, Mark Koning [4.0, 173]
+- Machine Learning with Python Cookbook: Practical Solutions from Preprocessing to Deep Learning (2nd, 2023) by Kyle Gallatin, Chris Albon [4.28, 75] This practical guide provides nearly 200 self-contained recipes to help you solve machine learning challenges you may encounter in your daily work.
+- Python Machine Learning By Example: Unlock machine learning best practices with real-world use cases (4th, 2024) by Yuxi (Hayden) Liu

+ML systems

+- Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications (2022) by Chip Huyen [4.5, 900]
+- Machine Learning Engineering (2020) by Andriy Burkov [4.31, 140]
+- Building Intelligent Systems: A Guide to Machine Learning Engineering by Geoff Hulten
+- Machine Learning Engineering in Action by Ben Wilson

+Machine-learning application

+- Introduction to Machine Learning with Python: A Guide for Data Scientists (2016) by Andreas C. Müller, Sarah Guido [4.34, 587] This book will teach you practical ways to build your own machine learning solutions.
+You'll learn the steps necessary to create a successful machine-learning application with Python and the scikit-learn library.

 Courses